Seashell22/Web-Accessibility-Work/README.md

 ## Examples of my web accessibility testing work.
+Displays just the first screens of each project.

 ### CML Manual Web Accessibility Testing for Buckeye Innovation